Moon dust collected by Neil Armstrong to be auctioned in NY

 After a legal tussle, a federal judge granted the owner full rights over the curiosity.

-Other items on the block are Armstrong's snapshot of fellow Apollo 11 astronaut "Buzz" Aldrin standing on the moon, with an estimated value of $3,000 to $5,000.
+Other items on the block include Armstrong's snapshot of fellow Apollo 11 astronaut "Buzz" Aldrin standing on the moon, with an estimated value of $3,000 to $5,000.

 A documented flight plan astronauts used to return to Earth is valued at $25,000 to $35,000.